microsoft/rust-symcrypt/rust-symcrypt/BUILD.md

 **Option 1 or Option 2 is what is recommended for ease of use.**

-The `symcrypt.dll` can be found in the the following path after SymCrypt has been successfully downloaded and built.
+The `symcrypt.dll` can be found in the the following path after SymCrypt has been successfully built.

 `C:\Your-Path-To-SymCrypt\SymCrypt\bin\exe`